mozilla/chromeless/static-files/md/dev-guide/getting-started.md

     Total time: 1.511243 seconds
     Program terminated successfully.

-**Note**: If you're on Windows, you may need to add the `--no-quit` option to `cfx` to prevent the above output from disappearing instantly.

 **Note**: By default, running `cfx` with no special options will attempt to find Firefox in its most common location on your system and use it to perform the action you requested.
 If you have multiple